 - Reduced costs compared to traditional marketing methods: Activities involved in marketing can often be financially draining.
 However, some of the most effective content marketing tactics can be exercised at a fraction of the cost of traditional marketing techniques.
-Cost effectiveness is crucial, and content marketing can deliver your branded message on a budget.
+Cost-effectiveness is crucial, and content marketing can deliver your branded message on a budget.

 - Improved sales conversion rate: Nowadays, shoppers prefer to browse and buy online, as opposed to taking a walk down the local high street.
 This, of course, has huge implications for sales and profits.
 Various types of content marketing strategies have reflected a demonstrable increase in sales conversions when compared to traditional marketing techniques – so get online and get marketing.

-Learn how to market your business by following the rest of ProfileTree’s Guide to Content Marketing, which includes tips on various marketing methods in business; information on new digital marketing tactics and advice around the most effective marketing channels.
+Learn how to market your business by following the rest of ProfileTree’s Guide to Content Marketing, which includes tips on various marketing methods in business; information on new digital marketing tactics and advice about the most effective marketing channels.

 How do Businesses Use Marketing?

-We understand that marketing is a huge industry, with multiple channels, styles and influences.
+We understand that marketing is a huge industry with multiple channels, styles and influences.
 But how and why do businesses use marketing to boost their brands?
 Whether your content comes in the form of an online campaign or a good marketing video, all of your efforts should place great focus on those all-important end goals.
 These marketing goals can be defined as ‘the 4 purposes of marketing’: a mantra which has guided the industry since its birth.
 So, here they are:

-- Product: Whether your product is a good or a service, your product should always aim to fulfill the needs or wants of consumers (this also applies to businesses that sell information, for example).
+- Product: Whether your product is a good or a service, your product should always aim to fulfil the needs or wants of consumers (this also applies to businesses that sell information, for example).
 It is crucial that you have an expert understanding of your product in order to market it properly.
 Effective marketing helps in highlighting your product – so make sure you know your product better than anyone else.

 - Price: Once you have that expert understanding of your product, decisions can be made around its pricing.
 This is extremely important, as pricing can often determine your product’s supply and demand, as well as profit margins and marketing methods.
-Product placement can often depend upon its price point: so do your market research and form your pricing on an information based strategy.
+Product placement can often depend upon its price point: so do your market research and form your pricing on an information-based strategy.

 - Promotion: Now you have your product and price, it’s time to start promotion.
-This should kick off with research into the most effective marketing channels, before exploring various types of marketing tactics, which may include advertising; social media marketing, email marketing, public relations or video marketing (to mention but a few).
+This should kick off with research into the most effective marketing channels before exploring various types of marketing tactics, which may include advertising, social media marketing, email marketing, public relations or video marketing (to mention but a few).
 Depending on the nature of your brand or product, opting for fun marketing strategies can truly separate your brand from the competition.